 Transitional Kindergarten is designed for (but not restricted to) students with birthdays between September 2 and December 2 who may not be socially and/or academically ready for entry into traditional kindergarten, although they are age-eligible.
-The TK Class for in-town students is located at Joe Hamilton Elementary School for all district students.
-For students attending school out of town (Redwood, Smith River, Margaret Keating & Mountain Schools), a Kindergarten-Transitional Kindergarten Combination class will be offered.
+The TK Class for in-town students is located at Joe Hamilton and Pine Grove Elementary School for all district students.
+For students attending Redwood School, they will need to attend either Joe Hamilton or Pine Grove.
+For Smith River, Margaret Keating & Mountain Schools, a Kindergarten-Transitional Kindergarten Combination class will be offered.

 This program gives children the “gift of time” to build the necessary social and academic skills for success throughout their school experience.
 Transitional Kindergarten is based on the California Kindergarten Standards, including focused instruction in literacy and numeracy and a strong emphasis on self-regulation and social engagement.

 How is the classroom program structured?
 Transitional Kindergarten follows the schedule of the daily traditional kindergarten program.
 The daily schedule includes whole group instruction and activities, small group instruction, and independent “hands-on” learning.
 Transitional kindergartners enjoy lunch and recess with their kindergarten friends and participate in all kindergarten activities throughout the year, including music, art, and motor skills development.